Qiksar/crudio/README.md

 You now have a prototype database to beging your next rapid prototyping project, and so far, you haven't had to write one line of code!

-# Remove the Crudio Demo environment
+# How to Remove the Crudio Demo environment

 Run the following command in the same folder as the `docker-compose.yml` file, and the demonstration Postgres and Hasura containers, and their images, will be removed.